Skip to content

 city government

-A bit of both is needed since cities need to function properly in the interim until a future vision of the city can be realized.
+A bit of both is needed since cities need to function properly in the interim until a future vision of the city can be realised.

 Unlike for citizens though, when the government makes a wrong decision, the costs can be high.
 So, it makes sense to invest time and money into collecting the necessary data and building models to test potential scenarios, hypothetical policies, infrastructure investments, etc.